The Traitors Canada

 The Traitors Canada is a Canadian reality television series, that is based on the Dutch series De Verraders.
 It is hosted by the French-Canadian actress Karine Vanasse.

 Following the premise of other versions of De Verraders, the show features a group of contestants participating in a social deduction game similar to Mafia or Werewolf, as they stay in a historic manor.
 During their stay, a small group of contestants become the titular "Traitors," and must work together to eliminate the other contestants to win a grand prize, while the remaining contestants become "Faithful" and are tasked to discover and banish the Traitors by voting them out, to win a grand prize worth up to $100,000.

-The English Canadian show is a sister show to the French-Canadian edition, titled Les Traîtres, with both being produced by Entourage for the CTV and Noovo.
-They share the same location, props, and missions, with Karine Vanasse hosting both editions.
+The English Canadian show is a sister show to the French-Canadian edition, titled Les Traîtres, with both being produced by Entourage for CTV and Noovo.
+They share the same location, props, missions, with Karine Vanasse hosting both versions.

 In August 2024, the series was renewed for a second season, which premiered on September 23, 2024.
-In March 2025 the series was renewed for a third season.
+In March 2025, the series was renewed for a third season.
+In December 2025, the series was renewed for a fourth season, which is set to premiere September 21, 2026.